 SEMN148FYS: Written on the BodyIn this seminar we will explore the relationship between illness and identity and focus on the transformational power of storytelling, of defining ourselves rather than being defined by our bodies.
 How do people face their mortality and what happens to one's conception of the self in the processes of survival?
 We will challenge the notion of a "normal" body and explore the landscapes traversed by what Arthur Frank calls "wounded storytellers" who return from the far lands of cancer and AIDS, illnesses that have been (and continue to be) politicized and used as metaphors.
 Through film, plays, poems, novels, essays and works of creative nonfiction, we will talk and write about issues of identity, question the culture and politics of the body, challenge the meanings and metaphors imprinted on our bodies, and celebrate those who speak their truth by shaping trauma into narrative.

-SEMN149FYS: The Best of IntentionsIt has been said that culture is to people what water is to fish; that is, it's an invisible medium through which we glide without even being aware of it until we take a dip in someone else's pond, or someone hops into ours!
+SEMN149FYS: The Best of IntentionsIt has been said that culture is to people what water is to fish; that is, it's an invisible medium through which we glide without even being aware of it - until we take a dip in someone else's pond, or someone hops into ours!
+Or, worse, when one finds oneself metaphorically gasping for breath as does "a fish out of water."
 In this course, we'll arrive at a working definition of culture, and see how cultural and psychological mindsets can keep us from really seeing people who are not like us.
 Looking at encounters among Europeans, Africans, Asians, and those from the Middle East, we'll see how even good intentions can cause cultural train wrecks, and how misperceptions can lead humans to treat one another in inhumane ways.
-Venues for study will include academic texts, essays, literature and film.
+Venues for study will include academic texts, essays, literature and films.

 SEMN150FYS: Monsters!We will examine the figure of the monster, a wildly popular creature in literature and media.
 What can it actually mean to be labeled a monster?
 How does the construction of monstrosity help us in positing counter-claims of normativity, and where do these claims in turn find their origins?
 While stories and tales of monsters date back to the virtual beginnings of human history, this course will focus on the critical nexus of Enlightenment, technology, and body aesthetics as seen through the rise of Modernity.
 To that end, we will begin by critically examining the discourse on Enlightenment articulated by Moses Mendelssohn and Immanuel Kant, and later engaged again by Michel Foucault.
 This course aims to teach a variety of approaches to reading literature and media, so texts will include fiction by Shelley (Frankenstein) and Kafka (The Metamorphosis); poetry by Goethe and music by Schubert (Erlkonig); film by Murnau (Nosferatu) and Riefenstahl (Triumph of the Will); and critical theory by Marie-Helene Huet and the Frankfurt School.